Skip to content

 Versioning

-There is currently one wire-protocol version.
-When a breaking change lands, the server will reject incompatible ConfigureSessionRequest frames with error 5004 ProtocolVersionMismatch.
+When a breaking change lands, the server rejects incompatible clients at SessionReady time with error 5004 ProtocolVersionMismatch.
 Clients should surface the error message verbatim and stop reconnecting.

 Writing a new client: checklist